manishgdev/MyJavaProjects/ExtentReportsProject/README.md

 			- all the test classes should entend Base class
 	- TestNG-Parallel-Methods
 		- TestNG testcases are executed for parallel="instance/methods"

-- This project is based on ExtentReports plugin which is used to create HTML reports for automation tests.<br/>
+- These project are based on ExtentReports plugin which is used to create HTML reports for automation tests.<br/>
 URL :- http://extentreports.relevantcodes.com/
 <br/>
 References taken from ExtentReports Documentation :- http://extentreports.relevantcodes.com/java/ <br/>